Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: 3D PDR modelling

 \subsubsection{Voxel dependent FUV field strength}

-The line emissivities and opacities of the clumps contained in the voxels at different positions in the 3D model depend on the local FUV field strength.
-The FUV flux, coming from a known direction\footnote{Here we account for only one FUV source which is sufficient for modelling the Orion Bar PDR.
-However, the code can easily be extended for multiple sources.}, is attenuated inside the PDR.
+The line intensities and optical depths of the clumps contained in the voxels at different positions in the 3D model depend on the local FUV field strength.
+The FUV flux, coming from a known direction, is attenuated inside the PDR.

-The FUV extinction is proportional to the total hydrogen column density along the line of sight between the FUV source and the respective voxel. \citet{Roellig_2013} discussed the FUV extinction in terms of the FUV-to-V color, $k_{\rm FUV}=\langle A(\lambda)/A(V)\rangle_\lambda$, where the averaging is performed over an energy range from 6 to 13.6~eV. $k_{\rm FUV}$ is derived based on different grain-size distributions for the interstellar dust.
-For the model of the Orion Bar we adapt $k_{\rm FUV}\approx 1.7$ based on the grain-size distribution from \citet{Weingartner_2001} for a reddening $R_{\rm V}=5.5$, the highest carbon abundance, and a constant grain volume per hydrogen\footnote{The grain-size distribution denoted with ``WD01-25'' in \citet{Roellig_2013} from line~25 in Table~1 in \citet{Weingartner_2001} was used.} Furthermore, we use the normalization for the extinction curve $A_{\rm V}/N_{\rm H}=5.3\cdot 10^{-22}$~cm$^{2}$ from \citet{Weingartner_2001}.
+The FUV attenuation is proportional to the total hydrogen column density along the line of sight between the FUV source and the respective voxel. \citet{Roellig_2013} discussed the FUV extinction in terms of the FUV-to-V color, $k_{\rm FUV}=\langle A(\lambda)/A(V)\rangle_\lambda$, where the averaging is performed over an energy range from 6 to 13.6~eV. $k_{\rm FUV}$ is derived based on different grain-size distributions for the interstellar dust.
+For the model of the Orion Bar we adapt $k_{\rm FUV}\approx 1.7$ based on the grain-size distribution from \citet{Weingartner_2001} for $R_{\rm V}=5.5$ {\changed ($R_{\rm V}=A_{\rm V}/(E(B-V))$ is the ratio between visual extinction and ''reddening``)}, the highest carbon abundance {\changed (for $R_{\rm V}=5.5$) in the small-grain populations} and a constant grain volume per hydrogen {\changed atom during their fitting process}\footnote{The grain-size distribution denoted with ``WD01-25'' in \citet{Roellig_2013} from line~25 in Table~1 in \citet{Weingartner_2001} was used.}. $R_{\rm V}=5.5$ {\changed has been observed towards $\Theta^1$~Ori~C and is potentially representative for very dense clouds \citep{Draine_1996}.
+The high carbon abundance in small ``grains'' is justified by the observation of strong PAH features in the Orion Bar region \citep{Pilleri_2012}.
+Combining $k_{\rm FUV}$ with} the normali{\changed s}ation for the extinction curve $A_{\rm V}/N_{\rm H}=5.3\cdot 10^{-22}$~cm$^{2}$ from \citet{Weingartner_2001}, {\changed hydrogen column densities that have been derived for different lines of sight through individual clumps (see Eq.~\ref{Eq:NHp}) can be transformed into the related FUV attenuations.}

-The averaged FUV extinction caused by an individual clump $\overline{\tau_{j,\,{\rm FUV}}}$ can be derived using the hydrogen column density from Eq.~\ref{eq:ClumpAveragedHColumn}.